moxz/pysubd/README.markdown

 Alternatively you can simply use the browse button to select the video files and directories, and click the "Open" button.
 Sit back and relax, while pysubd finds and downloads the best "eng" language subs for you!

 Author
 ------
 Sahil Gupta

-Send in bug reports, feature suggestions or plain feedbacks to sahilgupt29@gmail.com.
+Mail in your in feedback, bug reports or feature suggestions to sahilgupt29@gmail.com.
+Did PySubD save you some precious time?
+If Yes, then send in your donations through PayPal to sahilgupta29@gmail.com

+PySubD is powered by the awesome subtitles service provided by www.OpenSubtitles.org, Kindly consider donating to them as well.
-PySubD is free software.
-Source code can be found at https://github.com/sahilgupta/pysubd/
+This is a free and open source software.
+Source code can be obtained at https://github.com/sahilgupta/pysubd/